Updated January 2021.

 Many people don’t make it to the top because they don’t have the imagination or commitment to get there.
 And, those who don’t have these qualities will often try to convince you that you are wrong for thinking differently.
 My advice is to find some people who do have these qualities and add them to your brain trust.

 If you are in instructional design or do any type of training, you probably already have this one covered just by the nature of your job.
 A.B.L means to always be learning.
 Learning is required for growth.
 You can’t continue to grow without applying some effort.

-In addition to books, I am looking at attending the ATD conference in May.
-If Oprah thinks its worth attending, then, why shouldn’t I be there?
-I am also looking at some online courses to up my skills in 2019.
+I also recommend starting a 2021 reading list.
+Personally, I’m considering attending the ATD conference virtually in August.
+I am also looking at some online courses to up my skills in 2021.
 Of course, these are all investments and cost money but investing in myself is worth every penny.
-After all, if I don’t invest in me, who will?
+After all, if I don’t invest in myself, who will?

 Tip #5: Dare Greatly